craftcms/docs/docs/5.x/reference/config/app.md

 ::: tip
 Keep in mind that even when Craft doesn’t provide “defaults” explicitly in its own `app.php` config files (or config helper methods), the underlying component classes may have default property values—or even compute defaults based on other values.
 :::

+You may place configuration directly in `config/app.php`, or use `config/app.web.php` or `config/app.console.php` to apply it specifically to one app context.
+Defining options in the global space may cause errors for components that Craft itself only uses in one context or the other!

 ### Static